jeju5/management/cs/aws/aws_developer.md

     * FIFO
       * First In First Out
       * 0 --> [0000] --> 0
   * Visibility Timeout = amount of time that the message is invisible in the SQS queue after being read.
-(Default: 30sec, Max: 12Hours)
+(Default: 30sec, Max: 12Hours).
+Use ChangeMessageVisibility endpoint to do so.
   * Message can be kept unread for 1min to 14days.
   * There is a chance that message being read more than once.
 So use Visibility Timeout
   * Regular Short Poll returns immediately. (even if msg wanted is not queued)